CalcagnoLoic/Django_REST_learning/README.md

 </p>

-The aim of this project is to understand and use the package `django_rest_framework`.!
+The aim of this project is to understand and use the package `django_rest_framework`.

 ![](api.png)